nadila98dev/html-to-pdf-service/README.md

-how to set up wkhtmltopdf with a Go (Golang) application, including instructions for setting environment variables on both Windows and macOS:

-markdown
-Copy code
 # PDF Generation in Go using wkhtmltopdf

 This project uses `wkhtmltopdf` to generate PDFs from HTML content in a Go application. `wkhtmltopdf` is a command-line tool that renders HTML into PDF using WebKit.